The lowdown (in their own words...)

-Other offices: Almaty, Astana, Beijing, Boston, Brussels, Chicago, Dallas, Dubai, Frankfurt, Hartford, Hong Kong, Houston, London, Los Angeles, Miami, Moscow, New York, Orange County, Paris, Philadelphia, Pittsburgh, Princeton, San Francisco, Santa Monica, Shanghai, Silicon Valley, Singapore, Tokyo, Washington DC and Wilmington.
+Other offices: Almaty, Astana, Beijing, Boston, Brussels, Century City, Chicago, Dallas, Dubai, Frankfurt, Hartford, Hong Kong, Houston, London, Los Angeles, Miami, Moscow, New York, Orange County, Paris, Philadelphia, Pittsburgh, Princeton, San Francisco, Shanghai, Silicon Valley, Singapore, Tokyo, Washington DC, Wilmington.

 Who we are: Morgan Lewis provides comprehensive corporate, transactional, regulatory and litigation services to clients of all sizes and across all major industries.

-What we do: Antitrust, corporate, debt and equity capital markets; finance and restructuring; labour and employment, including employment litigation and immigration advice; private investment fund formation and operation; structured transactions, tax planning and structuring; international commercial disputes, arbitration, insurance recovery and white-collar matters.
-Morgan Lewis is also strong in certain business sectors, including life sciences, financial services, energy and technology.
+What we do: Antitrust, corporate, debt and equity capital markets; finance and restructuring; labour and employment, including employment litigation and immigration advice; private investment fund formation and separation; structured transactions, tax planning and structuring; international commercial disputes, arbitration, insurance recovery and white-collar matters.
+Morgan Lewis is also strong in various business sectors, including life sciences, financial services, energy and technology.

 What we are looking for: Strong interpersonal, communication and client service skills and analytical ability, as well as a proven ability to work effectively both independently and within a team.

 What you'll do:Trainees will be faced with consistently high-quality, challenging assignments, working with senior lawyers on complex and frequently cross-border matters.

-Perks: 25 days’ holiday p/a, life assurance, health and travel insurance, dental insurance, long-term disability insurance, season ticket loan, pension, cycle to work scheme, employee assistance programme and the option to take up to four weeks qualification leave at the end of the training contract.
+Perks: 25 days' holiday p/a, life assurance, private medical and dental insurance, long-term disability insurance, season ticket loan, pension, cycle to work scheme, employee assistance programme and the option to take qualification leave at the end of the training contract.

 Sponsorship:Sponsorship of LPC and GDL at BPP University in London.
 A maintainence grant of £8,000 will be provided.